Erin Moriarty (actress): Career

 She appeared in Blood Father, a 2016 film starring Mel Gibson.
 Her role as Gibson's daughter in Blood Father received praise from critics such as Manohla Dargis of The New York Times, Alonso Duralde of TheWrap, and Owen Gleiberman of Variety, but Ignatiy Vishnevetsky of The A.V.
 Club felt she was unconvincing and Allen Salkin of the Daily News felt she was overshadowed by the likes of Gibson and William H. Macy.
 Later that year, she starred in the horror film Within.
 Moriarty also had a supporting role in the critically acclaimed film Captain Fantastic, in which she plays the love interest of George MacKay's character.
 For this film, she was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 In June 2016, she was cast in lead role the LD Entertainment feature film The Miracle Season along with Danika Yarosh and Helen Hunt; the film was released in 2018.
 Also in 2018, she appeared in the films The Extraordinary Journey of the Fakir and Monster Party.
 Later that year, she appeared in Driven which centers around the sting operation which brought down auto mogul John DeLorean; the movie premiered at the 2018 Venice Film Festival and was filmed in Puerto Rico in 2017 during Hurricane Maria.

-In December 2017, she was cast as Annie January / Starlight in The Boys, Amazon Studios loosely based adaptation of Garth Ennis and Darick Robertson's comic book of the same name.
-The series was released July 2019.
+In December 2017, she was cast as Annie January / Starlight in The Boys, Amazon Studios's loose adaptation of Garth Ennis and Darick Robertson's comic book of the same name.
+The series was released in July 2019.
 The show's second season premiered in September 2020 with a third season initially scheduled to be released in 2021, but was delayed until June 3, 2022.

+In March 2024, Moriarty was cast in the neo-noir thriller Lips Like Sugar, alongside Woody Harrelson, Owen Wilson and others.
+Filming began that month.

+Personal life

+Moriarty has claimed that she has been the target of misogynistic trolling over her role on The Boys.
+On January 17, 2024, journalist and media personality Megyn Kelly ran a segment about the "societal illness of plastic surgery", during which she speculated that Moriarty has had plastic surgery to augment her face.
+On January 26, 2024, Moriarty denied this, denounced Kelly's statements as misogynistic harassment, and stated that the scrutinized changes in her appearance were due to natural aging, weight loss, and makeup.
+She also announced that as a result of Kelly's statements, she would be taking an extensive break from Instagram.
+On February 3, 2024, Moriarty returned to the platform, thanking her fans for their support.

+In May 2025, Moriarty was diagnosed with Graves disease.